polyestr/mdon/README.md

 Stupid simple inline markdown fields used by the Polyestr application framework.
 <?!>

+<? ?>
+**Note:** MDon is still highly experimental and is not yet cross-platform enabled, so if you managed to use it on Windows or Linux or worked-out quirks, please submit an issue, not a PR at this point, but feel free to gist.
+<?!>

 <? `## Installation\n\n    » yarn add ${name}` ?>
 ## Installation